Drop us a note and we’ll get back to you soon.

 Another survey of ten Australian organizations that have embraced this model provides further insights.
 Among these, four companies have made the change permanent after trials, while the other six have extended their trials without formalising the move.
 These companies span various industries, including tech, management consulting, shipping/logistics, recruitment and health care and are predominantly small to medium-sized businesses.

-As of 2023, there isn't a comprehensive statistic available that quantifies exactly how many companies have adopted a four-day work week.
+As of 2023, there isn't a comprehensive statistic available that quantifies EXACTLY how many companies have adopted a four-day work week.
 However, we found this handy list of Australian companies that have implemented a four-day work week.
 As well as Lookahead, the list includes VERSA, Usability Hub, Geomotion Australia, Symbiote, Raisly, Cliniko, Oxfam Australia, and Unilever.

 Across the corporate landscape, Unilever launched an 18-month trial with 500 of its employees back in 2022 and the latest bold move came from Medibank with its latest trial launch.